 As summertime kicks off, we can all get excited for what it brings.
-Family vacations, sandcastles at the beach, camping trips, dipping our toes in the lake, ice cream and running through sprinklers on the hottest of days!
+Family vacations, lawn games, ice cream stands, camping trips, and jumping into the lake on the hottest of days!

 Celebrate the change of season with crafts, activities for indoors and out, and great educational resources for the whole family below.
 We’ll learn all about the Summer Solstice, explore what causes the seasons, and plan fun projects for the months ahead.